-In an increasingly globalised world where the cost of air travel has become more affordable, millions of passengers take to the skies each and every day.
-Yet, regardless of where they have come from or where they are flying to, they all have one thing in common: at one point in their journey, they have all travelled through an airport.
+In an increasingly globalised world where the cost of air travel has become more affordable, millions of passengers take to the skies every day.
+Regardless of where they have come from or where they are flying to, they have one thing in common: they have all travelled through an airport at one point in their journey.

-With such a high turnover of daily visitors, it’s no surprise, therefore, that airports can sometimes experience a spot of friction.
+With such a high turnover of daily visitors, it’s no surprise that airports can sometimes experience a spot of friction.
 What keeps things moving, though, is the people that work there.

-In every airport across the globe, workers from a wide variety of backgrounds and capabilities fulfil an eclectic mix of roles and responsibilities that are all vitally important to the bigger picture – and you could be one of them.
+In every airport across the globe, workers fulfil an eclectic mix of roles and responsibilities that are all vitally important to the bigger picture – and you could be one of them.

 Indeed, if you want to embark on a career in this highly dynamic and fast-paced industry, then you’re in luck.
-We’ve compiled a handy breakdown of the most lucrative roles available, and the best part is that many of them don’t require any prior education.
+We’ve compiled a handy breakdown of the most lucrative roles available.

-So, whether you’re looking for a new job or you’re fresh out of school, read on – these are the highest paying aviation jobs in the world…
+So, whether you’re looking for a new job or you’re fresh out of school, read on – these are the highest paying airport jobs in the world.

-Concessionaires are responsible for managing and operating the numerous restaurants, gift shops, coffee houses and brand stores that you encounter and peruse during those long waits for your flight.
-Their services are especially handy when you need a caffeine hit at 6am, just before you embark on that important business trip to Frankfurt.
+Concessionaires are responsible for managing and operating the numerous restaurants, gift shops, coffee houses and brand stores that you encounter and peruse during those long waits before your flight.
+Their services are especially handy when you need a caffeine hit at 6 am, just before you embark on that important business trip to Frankfurt.

 Generally, these jobs pay by the hour and, like many similar positions in the service industry, offer little above minimum wage, but don’t let that put you off.
 You get to meet lots of interesting people passing through, and the extended opening hours mean there are plenty of opportunities for overtime.